Calcium and Vitamin D

 Calcium and Vitamin D as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-Calcium is a mineral that is essential for maintaining strong bones and teeth.
-People with cEDS may be at a higher risk of developing osteoporosis, a condition characterized by weak and brittle bones.
-Therefore, it is important for individuals with cEDS to ensure they are getting an adequate amount of calcium in their diet.
-Good dietary sources of calcium include dairy products, leafy green vegetables, and fortified foods.
-In some cases, a calcium supplement may be recommended by a healthcare provider to help meet daily requirements.
+Calcium: Calcium is a mineral that is essential for maintaining strong bones and teeth.
+It is important for individuals with cEDS to ensure they are getting enough calcium in their diet to support bone health.
+Good sources of calcium include dairy products, leafy green vegetables, nuts, and fortified foods.

 Supplements for cEDS